It’s all of the futuristic deceptions of the enemy that make it hard to see the truth of the fulfillment.

 Jewish historian Josephus recorded the witness of people who saw this in the clouds:

-‘Gathering together his elect‘ is referring to the leaders of the Church gathering together the early Church, which had retreated to the mountains for safety; to then send them out to preach the Gospel.
+‘Gathering together his elect‘ is referring to the leaders gathering together the early Church, which had retreated to the mountains for safety; to then send them out to preach the Gospel.

-The Greek word for ‘angels‘ can refer to leaders in the Church.
-Given the context, we can see that the leaders would have gathered together the Early Church, who had been spread out in the mountains for safety during the time of great tribulation in Judea.
+The Greek word for ‘angels‘ can refer to leaders in Messiah’s Ekklesia, His Church.
+Given the context, when the Roman siege of Jerusalem was over, the leaders blew a trumpet to gather an assembly of Messiah’s saints, who had spread out in the mountains for safety during the time of great tribulation in Judea.

 The Jewish leaders wanted Messiah to setup His kingdom, to overthrow the Romans, and to exalt them up as the leaders of the kingdom.